 Dancing in public is not something you’re going to catch me doing, and I’ll quickly get bored if I’m just sitting in a park without something else to occupy my mind.

 So a lot of my outdoors recreation is done with a camera in hand.
 For a long time that was digital with vintage lenses.
 More recently it’s been with film.

-The word recreation and its different meanings are fitting here.
-You’ve got the type that people do in the park or by dancing.
+The word recreation and its different meanings are very fitting here.
+You’ve got the one that people do in the park or by dancing.
 The one that’s like leisure.

 Then you’ve got the one that’s like reproduce.
-Like how images of the scenes I came across have been recreated on the Kodak Gold 200 I shot them on.
+Like how images of the scenes I came across have been recreated on the Kodak Gold film I shot them on.

-Consider this.
-If you do photography as a way to relax or unwind, you’re using the recreation (of scenes) as recreation (leisure activity) to lead to the recreation (rebuilding) of your mental well-being.
+If you do photography as a way to relax, you’re using the recreation (of scenes) as recreation (leisure activity) to lead to the recreation (rebuilding) of your mental well-being.